Today, we will answer the question – when is hacking illegal and legal?

 Types Of Illegal Hacking

-Black hat or illegal hackers gain unauthorized access to computers and networks to steal sensitive data and information, hold computers hostage, destroy files, or blackmail their victims using various tools and techniques not limited to the common types listed below.
+Black hat or illegal hackers gain unauthorized access to computers and networks to steal sensitive data and information, hold computers hostage, destroy files, or blackmail their victims using various tools and techniques, not limited to the standard types listed below.

 1. Phishing

-Phishing technique tricks unsuspecting victims into believing they are interacting with legitimate companies or organizations.
-It usually comes in email or SMS messages where victims are convinced to click on a link or download malicious file attachments.
+Phishing techniques trick unsuspecting victims into believing they are interacting with legitimate companies or organizations.
+It usually comes in the form of email or SMS messages, where victims are convinced to click on a link or download malicious file attachments.

 2. Ransomware